Vouvou225/Intro-to-graduate-research/To-Do.md

 To-do:
 - Historical vs. modern
 - Continue writing summaries
-- Use NbClust for gap statistic and clustering
+- Use NbClust for gap statistic and clustering (standardize?)
 - Add more years